Theronguard/Emergency-Dice/README.md

 It is called Emergency Dice.cfg and it should be generated when you run the game with the mod for the first time.

-You can modify which effects you want or not and more.
+You can modify which effects you want or not, or change some other settings.

+The [Allowed Effects] tab in the config syncs with all the clients, meaning that only server needs to disable/enable effects.

 ### Emergency die shop alias
 Some mods (like Lethal Things mod) might use conflicting item names in the shop.